dario-santos/Nintendo-emulator/readme.md

 The stack pointer is an 8-bit register, the stack works top-down wich means that when a byte is pushed the stack pointer is incremented.
 There is no overflow, the stack pointer will wrap around from 0x0100 to 0x01FF.

+The stack pointer allways points to the next free location.

 ## 1.2.5 Status Register - P

 Six of the eigth bits of the status register (**P**) are used by the arithmetic logic unit (**ALU**).